 Not just another wings appetizer recipe.
 These Asian Jerk Chicken Wings are primetime party ready or are for pure selfish enjoyment.

-I like wings, but wings is another one of those food categories that I’m a snob in.
+I like wings.
+I especially like them during NCAA March Madness.
+These jerk sticky wings are a staple and the first of a few different ones I’ll feature here as Madness options.
+Trust me if your brackets are busted these wings will make you forget.
+Before I go any further, let me say wings are another one of those food categories where I get the top seed for snobbery.
 It’s rare that I order wings in a restaurant or any wings focused quick service restaurants.
 There are a few restaurants that have excellent wings, but by and large there is a lot of sameness.
-I need another heavily breaded buffalo or teriyaki wing like I need a whole in my head.
+I need another heavily breaded buffalo or teriyaki wing like I need a hole in my head.

 Chicken Drumettes or Flats?

 My ideal wings have a tender, juicy interior surrounded with a well seasoned crusty exterior.
 There should be some crunch at first bite.
 I lean more towards dry wings, but wet wings work just as well if done right.
 I also prefer drumettes to “flats”; one bone is perfect for me as I don’t possess the prowess to get the meat between the two bones, plus I don’t find it all that worthwhile given the spongie fat that comes along with it.
 This goes back to the texture thing, that fatty soft skin is just wrong so I try to avoid them when I can.
 Drumettes rule!